 Another good day on Worth marshes as three Spoonbills dropped into and settled on the deep pool by the Great Wood.
 Then, the female Red-footed Falcon put in another brief appearance.

 Another 37 Red Kites drifted northwards overhead today.
-Barely a day goes by without at least a handful of Kites.
-Certainly this spring has seen a record total for Sandwich Bay.
+Barely a day goes by without at least a handful of Kites and certainly this spring has seen a record total for Sandwich Bay.
 With these Red Kites a solitary Black Kite was also spotted and even better later in the afternoon a female Montagu’s Harrier was seen.

 Two smart Grey Plovers on Worth were probably the best of a quiet day.
 Mediterranean Gulls continue to be seen (and heard) flying around overhead whilst a high-flying Jay headed south over the Observatory early on; a strange time of year to be migrating?